 I am originally from Brazil.
 I`m married to a Japanese woman and we have 2 daughters.
 Our daughters were born in the United States while I was first pursuing my education and later working for one of the best companies in the U.S. Our first daughter Ellen was born in 2000 and Erika was born in 2005.
 They both attended school in the U.S. and both girls speak English only.
 Both my wife and I thought it was important for them and for us to keep English as our day to day language once it would help us and help the kids to learn faster and succeed in their school assignments.

-In 2011, my company was not able to renew my work visa and we had to leave the United States.
-My wife and I and our 2 kids arrived in Brazil on November 1st, 2011.
+At the end of 2011, just before Christmas, we left the United States.
+My wife and I and our 2 kids arrived in Brazil.
 I looked for a school for my kids, especially for the older one but I could not find a school at the standards as the school they attended in the U.S., but since we had no alternatives, I had them enrolled in a private school.
 Unfortunately Education is not taken seriously in Brazil.
 Brazil occupies the 31st spot in the World Education Ranking.
 The tipping point for me to create this Blog was when both my girls arrived home and I checked their homework and I noticed the assignment for my 6th grader was the same assignment my 1st grader had – a coloring page.

 We just had a Japanese festival here in the town we are living now and I got them these “I love Japan” t-shirts!